 KOH Donates $5K to the Jersey Shore Medical Center

 Pictured above as KOH donates $5K in 2012 to the Jersey Shore Medical Center in Neptune, NJ

 L-R: Janine Triano, Joanne DiNapoli, Janice Carey, Amy Starling, Lorraine Parker, Rosanne Ryan Mariclaire Scott, Kathy Lynch, Laura Zimmerman(oncology nurse)Robert Wahlers, Carole Fagella (KOH VP), Craig Rosati (KOH Pres.)

-Thirteen Years of Passionate Activism!
+Fourteen Years of Passionate Activism!